Thursday, June 23, 12022 HE

 As I arrived at the Jericho parking lot, I noticed several surf skis being unloaded from roof racks.
 I got my kit in order on the grass, then made my way down to the water.
 En route, I passed by the east side of the sailing centre’s storage lot and received a friendly greeting from another stand up paddleboarder (SUP) getting ready inside.
 I wasn’t sure if he mistook me for someone he knew or was just showing solidarity for a fellow SUPer, as my board in hand was an obvious sign of my intentions.

 I found the sign-in station on the beach, a staff member with an iPad to confirm my registration status.
 She gave me a crash course on the race course and starting process.
 There were four heats this evening, with SUPs as the fourth, interspersed by 30-second intervals.
 The starting line would be roughly between the Albatross on the water and the end of the Jericho Pier.
 I confirmed that the Albatross in reference was the moored boat.
 She playfully confirmed, joking that there was not some large seabird hidden from view that I was missing.
 From the start line, we would head out toward the First Mile Marker “Dolphin” (see this map), travelling around the north side of the two orange buoy cans.
 At the First Mile Marker “Dolphin”, we were to go around it counter-clockwise before returning.
 We would again pass on the north side of the orange buoy cans before turning to cross the start line and then cross the finish line between a red buoy offshore and this ramp.
-We could then call out our race bib number to the time onshore at the ramp for recording.
-You can see a virtual recreation of the course I created with Google Maps and Google Earth Studio.
+We could then call out our race bib number to the timer onshore at the ramp for recording.
+You can see a virtual recreation of the course I created with Google Maps and Google Earth Studio below.

 I got out on the water to get my sea legs going for a warm-up.
 Though it was hardly that, it was more of a paddle around.
 Out on the water, I crossed paths with the same gentlemen who had called out to me in greeting earlier.
 He introduced himself as Marcelo.
 He was inquisitive regarding my race pedigree for the Wave Chaser specifically and racing generally.
 When I informed him I had no background at the Wave Chaser he inquired about other races.
-I told him this was my first ever.
+I told him this was my first ever race.
 But then added the clause that technically I participated in some virtual races.
 He was friendly and social and introduced me to the other SUPers participating today.
 Which was nice, as the major impetus for my participation in the race was to get into the broader SUP community.
 I am not sure that racing will be my thing, but I know for sure I am into downwinding and touring so far.

 As Marcelo introduced me to the other SUPers the watercraft began to amass at the start line.
 Then the announcement came for the first heat.
 A siren sounded and they were off.
 The second announcement.
 Another siren.
 We creep forward.
 The third.
 Then were are off!